SolidLao/GPTuner/README.md

   - [ ] to be continued...

 ## Citation
-If you use this codebase, or otherwise found our work valuable, please cite:
+If you use this codebase, or otherwise found our work valuable, please cite 📒:
 ```
 @misc{lao2023gptuner,
     title={GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization},